Nazario Carlo Bellandi

-Nazario Carlo Bellandi (February 24, 1919 in Rome – April 20, 2010 in Rome) was an Italian music composer, organist, pianist, harpsichordist.
+Nazario Carlo Bellandi (February 24, 1919 in Rome – April 20, 2010 in Rome) was an Italian music composer, organist, pianist, and harpsichordist.

 Education

 Maestro Nazario Carlo Bellandi in 1942 obtained the Diploma in Composition at the Conservatory of St Cecilia in Rome.
 Two years later obtained the Diploma in Piano at the same Conservatory.
 In 1946 he specialized in Choral Conducting and in Film Music Composition at the Roman Academy of St Cecilia.
 In 1947 he got the Diploma in Gregorian Chant at the Pontifical Institute of Sacred Music.
 In 1948 he obtained the Diploma in Organ and Organ Composition at the Conservatory of St Cecilia.
 In 1949 he was awarded the Magistrum in Organ at the Pontifical Institute of Sacred Music and the specialization in Organ at the Academy Chigiana of Siena, Italy.
 He also specialized in Musical Paleography at the University of Bologna, Italy.
 He also studied at the Conservatory of Palermo and the Conservatory of Parma, Italy, during his frequent transfers.

 He studied with Renzo Silvestri (piano), Ferruccio Vignanelli and Fernando Germani (organ), and Alessandro Bustini (composition).
 He was a fellow student for several years of Carlo Maria Giulini, Bruno Maderna, Armando Renzi and Guido Turchi.